wangzhao9562/usv_navigation/README.md

 Origin navigation stack: https://github.com/ros-planning/navigation

-Address of simulation package:
+Address of simulation package: https://github.com/wangzhao9562/my_nav_test

 Simulation with turtlebot:
-Find responding ros package from https://github.com/turtlebot and compile it in catkin space or install them through "sudo apt-get install ros-ros_version-turtlebot*"
+Find responding ros package from https://github.com/turtlebot and compile it in catkin space or sudo apt-get install ros-ros_version-turtlebot*

 Notice:
 1. For using existed simulation tools and third-part libraries, name of package is not modifed to satiesfy with the demand of interface,